sebamci/ball-on-beam-docs/docs/B_Assembly/base_plate.md

     - Attach the rotary angle sensor to the base plate using the provided M3 screws and spacers.

 ---
+Once all components—including the Arduino, shield, SoftPot sensor, and control interface—are properly installed, the base plate assembly is complete.
+The result should resemble the setup shown below.

 ![Base Plate with mounted components (3D model)](images/Fully_Assembled_Base_Plate.png)